qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

         - "series_B": y_B = f_B(x_B; p0, p1, p2)
         - fixed parameters {p1: v}

-Here the experiment runs two subset ofs experiments, namely, series A and series B.
+Here the experiment runs two subsets of experiments, namely, series A and series B.
 The analysis defines corresponding fit models :math:`f_A(x_A)` and :math:`f_B(x_B)`.
 Data extraction function in the analysis creates two datasets, :math:`(x_A, y_A)` for the series A and :math:`(x_B, y_B)` for the series B, from the experiment data.